jerry81/leetcode/README.md

 - see 696 for timestamp extract year
   - also joining a subquery

+- see 715 for review on "IN" keyword

 ## RUST TILs

 - String is for mutable